raae/bgraphic/src/html/index.md

 movement over in the [blog section](/blog).

 bGraphic.no has been my home on the Interwebz since 2006.
-It is a tribute to my childhood's wish to be a graphic designer.
+It is a tribute to my childhood's dream to be a graphic designer.

 <cite>Benedicte</cite>